"I don't even know where to begin with how fantastic our experience has been with the Learning Center and the

 Rachel Schaefer is thankful for the opportunity she has had to homeschool her children and is now pleased to be part of the teaching team at the Lampstand Learning Center.
 She grew up in Massachusetts, earned a teaching degree at Calvin College in Michigan, and taught in Washington before moving to Maryland where she lives with her husband and three teenagers (20, 18, and 15).
 Although she began in 2000 as a "reluctant homeschooler," each year God provided the encouragement, support, and desire to continue; before long she was hooked.
 As her own children are growing up, her prayer is that she can encourage and assist other homeschool families in their education journeys.
 Active in her local homeschool co-op, she has taught middle and high school writing in addition to many enrichment classes including art, government, nutrition, and journalism.
 She enjoys cooking, crafting, reading, and playing Scrabble.

 What Teri really loves to do is teach.
-She has found opportunities to do so for the past seven years through Tapestry co-ops, private schools, and tutoring (tutoring all of WriteAtHome's Tapestry students for several years).
+She has found opportunities to do so for the past eight years through Tapestry co-ops, private schools, and tutoring (tutoring all of WriteAtHome's Tapestry students for several years).
 Teri earned a B.S. in Computer Science and worked as a computer system engineer, corporate trainer, and project manager before becoming a mother.
 Teri is a computer geek at heart, and now that her children are grown, she is excited to have the opportunity to bring Tapestry to life online for students around the corner and around the world!
 We know you will find that her unique blend of enthusiasm for teaching and tech-savvy approach makes her a lively and engaging discussion leader.
 She and her husband have graduated four great kids, and live outside Saginaw, Michigan.